OliHickie/band_project/assets/readme.md

 changes/bugs:
+Index page:
 changed bg color of index as solid black was too flat.
-Slightly, off-black made imgs stand out more. social icons were too lrg for phone view - added media query.
+Slightly, off-black made imgs stand out more. social icons were too lrg for phone view - added media query. nav bar toggler not displaying menu when clicked - hadn't added the jQuery tags at the bottom of the page white section appearing down RHS of page - clear padding and margin on .row and remove font weight change to buttons.
+Also, changed homep page buttons to just links.
+Changed Nav bar location and added logo to nav bar.
+Kept Nav items to the left as didnt look right when centered and having logo on left.